openaq/openaq.org/src/content/developers/singleDevPages/roadmap.md

 ---
-title: "2025 Tech Roadmap"
+title: "2026 Tech Roadmap"
 ---

-The OpenAQ governing board and team developed core strategic objectives to guide the organization as shown in our [OpenAQ 2022-2025 strategic direction](https://documents.openaq.org/strategy/OpenAQ+Strategic+Direction-Abbreviated.pdf)

-Three core objectives drive the technical direction of the OpenAQ platform:
+As described in [OpenAQ’s 2026-2028 Strategic Direction](https://documents.openaq.org/strategy/OpenAQ_Strategic_Direction_2026_2028.pdf), two core objectives drive the technical direction of the OpenAQ platform:

-1. Make air quality data universally accessible and equip stakeholders with tools to use it

-2. Maintain and strategically increase the amount and types of data on our platform
+1. Enhance and maintain the data platform

-3. Spur greater use of air quality data by introducing potential users to the platform and how it can be used
+2. Expand and preserve data coverage

-## Roadmap for 2025
+## Roadmap for 2026

-### 1 Tools

-- Release an official R package for the OpenAQ API.

-- Release new features for common use-cases into OpenAQ Python SDK.

-- Release new features for common use-cases into OpenAQ CLI.
+### 1. Overhaul data ingestion

+- We will develop a new consolidated data ingestion process from the ground up, with a focus on observability and transparency into the health of the data ingestion pipeline.
+The existing process is in need of some new approaches to help us better react to upstream issues and better communicate these issues to OpenAQ users.
+Since the introduction of air sensors, also known as low-cost sensors, in 2021, our pipeline diverged into two separate processes, one prioritizing air sensor APIs and the other handling the legacy fetch process.
+Our new process will consolidate data ingestion into a single pipeline, taking lessons from both methods to create a cohesive approach.

+### 2. Provide richer context for measurements

+- Members of the OpenAQ community often request help in understanding data quality.
+To assist users with how to use and evaluate measurements on the platform, we will expand the metadata (the data that provides context for each measurement) to include more information on instrumentation, quality assurance/quality control (via flags), provenance (who produces and owns the data), and data licensing (how the data can be applied).

-### 2 Data coverage
+### 3. Strategically increase data coverage

-- Develop and release an upload tool to more easily allow contributions from small projects.

-- Acquire new and regain lost government-produced data, prioritizing:

-  - India
-  - Brazil
-  - South Africa
-  - Türkiye

-- Fill in historical gaps across geographies, where possible.

-### 3 Outreach and Documentation

-- Improve documentation sites (API documentations site, Python documentation, R documentation and CLI documentation) with more examples of how to use the platform for common use cases.
+- OpenAQ will continue to aggregate data from locations across the globe, but will focus new data ingestion in the areas of the world where people are most impacted by pollution and where there is little to no access to data, such as low- and middle-income countries.
+Through existing and new partnerships we will leverage new sources of air quality data that believe in maximizing the value of their data by making it fully publicly accessible.
+We will develop new tools for researchers and smaller projects to upload their data to OpenAQ so that we can share diverse, rich and novel datasets from strategic monitoring locations around the world.

-This roadmap was largely informed by the OpenAQ community through outreach and the results of our [Community Survey](https://openaq.medium.com/the-2024-openaq-community-survey-results-71d0d8f42ff7).
-To keep up with OpenAQ news sign up for our [quarterly newsletter](https://link.openaq.org/newsletter) and make your voice heard by participating in upcoming community surveys.
+Outreach to the OpenAQ community and the results of our [Community Survey](https://openaq.medium.com/the-2024-openaq-community-survey-results-71d0d8f42ff7) helped inform this roadmap and our core strategies.
+To keep up with OpenAQ news, sign up for our [quarterly newsletter](https://link.openaq.org/newsletter) and make your voice heard by participating in upcoming community surveys.